Friday, 18 June 2021

 The only large air formations bombing targets over Normandy between 0630 and 0700 on D-Day that included aircraft equipped with 500lb bombs and smaller anti-personnel bombs were the heavy bombers of the USAAF's VIII Air Force.
 For example, aircraft of the 100th Bombardment Group of the Third Bombardment Division carried twelve 500lb bombs on the morning of 6 June 1944.
 The official US narrative also records the carriage of 100lb and 250lb bombs.

 The VIII Air Force considered bombing from west to east, like Bomber Command, but eventually opted to approach Normandy north to south - from the sea.
-This decision reflected the expectation of poor weather: the contrast between the sea and the French coast would be clearly displayed on the H2X blind navigation system.
+This decision reflected the expectation of poor weather: it was thought that the contrast between the sea and the French coast would be clearly displayed on the H2X blind navigation system.
 There were also concerns that the American bombers, operating in daylight, would be targeted by German flak if they flew parallel to a heavily defended coastline.
 Quite apart from the losses that might have been incurred, evasive manoeuvres could well have driven aircraft off course, as they did in Operation Totalize in August.

 In this context, US documents show that Franceville beach, immediately to the east of the Orne estuary, was one of the VIII Air Force target areas.
 Originally, the VIII Air Force plan was to strike specific German positions - in this case two strongpoints.
-A number of accounts suggest that any hope of such precision was abandoned due to the prevailing cloud cover over Normandy on D-Day.
+A number of accounts suggest that any hope of such precision was abandoned due to the prevailing weather conditions over Normandy on D-Day.
 In such circumstances, it would certainly have made far more sense to confine the bombing to the landing beaches west of the Orne, where there was also a clear logic in the order to delay bomb release.
 Mission success against the Franceville beach targets was never likely in poor weather, measures to protect the amphibious landing forces were less necessary, as no landings were to take place there, and overshooting aircraft ran the risk of releasing their bombs into the British airborne assault area, Gonneville included.

 At the same time, given the weather, the possibility that some of the VIII Air Force bombers bound for Sword beach strayed off course and bombed wide by a distance of a few kilometres - to the east of the Orne - cannot be discounted.
 The difficulties of air navigation along this stretch of coast, approaching over water and without visibility of the ground, had already been underlined by the ill-fated British parachute drop at DZ V. Moreover, while official US records clearly state that Franceville beach was originally a target, an VIII Air Force list of targets actually bombed, which is held at the Air Historical Branch (RAF), makes no mention of it.
 According to this source, the most easterly target area attacked on D-Day was Ouistreham, west of the Orne.
 It may be that Franceville was such a small area that it was included on the list under the Ouistreham heading, but its location on the opposite side of the river estuary must surely cast doubt on such a hypothesis.